SmokierLemur51/cms/README.md

 # simpClock
 A simple python timeclock.
-Track time spend on projects
+Track time spent on projects